mdsanima-dev/mdsanima-dev/docs/module-emoji.md

 This method displays all emojis from a given big head and medium head.
 You always need to enter these two arguments *big_head* and *medium_head*.
-The next two arguments are for displaying emoji numbers and their names.
+The next two arguments are for displaying emoji numbers and their names:

 ```python
 from mdsanima_dev.emoji import show